 Animals and pets

-An amendment has been made to the Dog Control Act 2000 stating that all dogs over the age of six months need to be implanted with a microchip, to ensure all dogs can be identified if lost or stolen.
-Failure to do so could result in a $140.00 fine being issued.
+The Dog Control Act 2000 stating that all dogs over the age of six months need to be implanted with a microchip, to ensure all dogs can be identified if lost or stolen.
+Failure to do so could result in a fine being issued.

 If your dog has a microchip implanted, please contact the Council and supply the microchip number, which will then be attached to your dog's details on our Animal Register.
 If you no longer have the dog or if the dog is deceased we would appreciate being contacted so we can update our records.